 Nissin's branded stream has been seen by over 11,000 of Pokimane's fans.
 This marketing technique cemented Nissin as a brand associated with her community, showing how their product fits into the gaming lifestyle.

-Ninja is one of Twitch's most-followed streamers.
-For perspective, 14.7 million is half of the platform's U.S. user base.
-It's also the number of followers Ninja has.
-To get those followers interested in their brand, and celebrate TwitchCon 2018, athletic underwear brand PSD gave the streamer a bus.
+Ninja is one of Twitch's most-followed streamers with 18.3 million followers.
+To get those followers interested in their brand, and to celebrate TwitchCon 2018, athletic underwear brand PSD gave the streamer a bus: